ysyk2021/the-productive-writer-techniques-for-writing-faster-and-better/src/chapter-3-2.md

-# Strategies for Overcoming Writer's Block and Procrastination

 In this chapter, we will explore effective strategies to overcome two common challenges faced by writers – writer's block and procrastination.
 These obstacles can hinder productivity and creativity, but with the right techniques, writers can break through these barriers and enhance their writing process.
 Let's dive into some practical strategies for overcoming writer's block and procrastination.